NarendraKhadayat/NarendraKhadayat/README.md

 ---

 ### Investing Life into
-*Writing Python scripts that sometimes act like black magic!<br/>
+-Writing Python scripts that sometimes act like black magic!<br/>
-*Projects that begin as “small ideas” and end with 3 AM or sunrise!<br/>
+-Projects that begin as “small ideas” and end with 3 AM or sunrise!<br/>
-*Learning how not to break production (still learning…)!<br/>
+-Learning how not to break production (still learning…)!<br/>

 ---